rafaelcaricio/cypher-parser/README.md

 Cypher Query Language parser in Go.

 ## References
-This code is an adapted version of the https://github.com/influxdata/influxql for the Cypher language.
+This code is based on https://github.com/influxdata/influxql and modified for the Cypher language.